Vanadium5000/my-website-frontend/README.md

 ## Getting Started

-- `npm run dev` - Starts a dev server at http://localhost:5173/
+- `bun run dev` - Starts a dev server at http://localhost:5173/

-- `npm run build` - Builds for production, emitting to `dist/`
+- `bun run build` - Builds for production, emitting to `dist/`, with automatic fallback script generation

-- `npm run preview` - Starts a server at http://localhost:4173/ to test production build locally
+- `bun run preview` - Starts a server at http://localhost:4173/ to test production build locally

 ### Generate Swagger API client typescript code ( assuming the specification can be found at http://localhost:3000/openapi.json )